obmaz/samsung_aircon_connector/README.md

 Publish SmartApp : smartapps/imageafter45121/samsung-aricon-connector.src/samsung-aricon-connector.groovy

 ## Run Smartapp
-Add and Run SmartApp in your device.
+Add and Run SmartApp in your device
 It will make virtual device based on DTH and SmartApp

 * SmartApp Screen